mattia-3rne/support-vector-machine-using-non-linear-kernel/README.md

-# Support Vector Machine using Nonlinear Kernel
+# Support Vector Machine using non-linear Kernel

 ## 📊 Project Overview

 The goal of this project is to demonstrate the mathematical foundation and practical application of the Kernel Trick in Support Vector Machines (SVM).

 This project implements two distinct classification scenarios to prove that while linear models are sufficient for simple datasets, complex geometries (like concentric circles) require mapping data into higher-dimensional feature spaces.
-By using the Radial Basis Function (RBF) kernel, we can construct decision boundaries that are nonlinear in the original space but linear in the high-dimensional projection.
+By using the Radial Basis Function (RBF) kernel, we can construct decision boundaries that are non-linear in the original space but linear in the high-dimensional projection.

 ---